cudeso/misp2sentinel/README.md

 - Is the event published?
 - Is the to_ids flag set to True?
 - Is the indicator stored in a valid attribute type (`UPLOAD_INDICATOR_MISP_ACCEPTED_TYPES`)?

+### Can I get a copy of the requests sent to Sentinel?

+When you use the **Upload Indicators API** you can print the STIX package sent to Microsoft Sentinel by setting `write_parsed_indicators` to True.
+This writes all packages to `parsed_indicators.txt`.
+This file is overwritten at each execution of the script.

+### Can I get a copy of the response errors returned by Sentinel?

+When you use the **Upload Indicators API** you can print the errors returned by Sentinel by setting `sentinel_write_response` to True.
+This writes the response strings from Microsoft Sentinel that contain an "error" key to `sentinel_response.txt`.

 ## Additional documentation